Dissipation-dispersion analysis of fully-discrete implicit discontinuous Galerkin methods and application to stiff hyperbolic problems: Dissipation-dispersion analysis of DIRK-DG schemes

 We compare the results obtained with one-parameter family of second-order DIRK methods with $s=2$ stages and the third-order DIRK methods with $s=3$ and $s=4$ stages described, respectively, by the Butcher tableaux in Table~\ref{tab:dirk22}, Table~\ref{tab:dirk33} and Table~\ref{tab:dirk43}.

 We observe that, for the $2$-stage DIRK in Table~\ref{tab:dirk22}, any choice of $\gamma$ satisfies second-order conditions.
 In particular, we consider $\gamma\geq 0.25$.
 As already observed, $\gamma = 1-\sqrt{2}/2 \approx 0.29289$ gives the L-stable DIRK method of Pareschi and Russo~\cite{Pareschi2005}.
 Values of $\gamma < 0.25$ do not guarantee A-stability of the method, as showed in Figure~\ref{fig:diss:DIRK2}.
 In the top panel, we plot the stability region of the $2$-stage DIRK in Table~\ref{tab:dirk22} with $\gamma=0.2$.
 The white area represents the stability region of the DIRK method which clearly does not contain the whole half-plane $\mathfrak{Re}(z)<0$, $z\in\mathbb{C}$.
-The $\star$ markers are the points $\mathcal{P}_l(K) = (\mathfrak{Re}(\Omega_l(K)\Delta t),\mathfrak{Im}(\Omega_l(K)\Delta t)$, $l=0,1$, in the complex plane, where $\Omega_l(K)$ is the $l$-th eigenvalue of the space $\mathbb{P}_1$ DG approximation obtained with the wave number $K=\kk h$.
-Here, $\Delta t_{\text{imp}}$ is computed with $r=4.5$, and we observe that for some $K$ the points $\mathcal{P}_l(K)$ lie outside the stability region of the DIRK method.
+The $\star$ markers are the points $\mathcal{P}_l(K) = (\mathfrak{Re}(\Omega_l(K)\Delta t),\mathfrak{Im}(\Omega_l(K)\Delta t)$, $l=0,1$, in the complex plane, \Rtwo{where $\Omega_l(K)$ depends on the $l$-th eigenvalue of the matrix coming from the space $\mathbb{P}_1$ DG approximation obtained with the wave number $K=\kk h$.} Here, $\Delta t_{\text{imp}}$ is computed with $r=4.5$, and we observe that for some $K$ the points $\mathcal{P}_l(K)$ lie outside the stability region of the DIRK method.
 In the bottom panel of Figure~\ref{fig:diss:DIRK2}, we show the measure of dissipation~\eqref{eq:Mdiss} for $r=3,4.5,9$.
-Notice that for small $r$ it is still possible to guarantee the stability of the scheme since the dissipation is negative.
+Notice that for small $r$ it is still possible to guarantee the stability of the scheme since the dissipation is negative. \Rone{We remark that the plots in the bottom panels of Figure~\ref{fig:diss:unstable} are restricted to $K \in [0,\pi]$ since the discrete Fourier spectrum is $2\pi$-periodic in $K$.
+Instead, in the top panels of Figure~\ref{fig:diss:unstable} we consider $K \in [0,2\pi]$ to show that the eigenvalue curves close, as typically expected.}